 CORE-CORE Professional Services- A sex offender treatment program for adult and juveniles.
+Also offering batterer's intervention programming and mental health assessments and services.

 CSTS - An electronic records management system for probation/supervision agencies in Minnesota.
 It uploads information to the Statewide Supervision System.